Finite Groups

 * Situation: The problem of classifying finite simple groups is over; Now the interest is in the connections with topology, representations, and sporadic groups.

-* Monstrous Moonshine: In 1978, John McKay made the intriguing observation that 196884 = 196883 + 1; Monstrous Moonshine is the field inspired by this observation, which started with Conway and Norton's 1979 paper, proposing a completely unexpected relationship between finite simple groups and modular functions.
+* Monstrous Moonshine: In 1978, John McKay made the intriguing observation that 19,6884 (the first important coefficient of the j-function of number theory) equals 19,6883 + 1 (the first two special dimensions of the monster group); John Thompson then noticed that 21,493,760 = 1 + 196,883 + 21,296,876; Monstrous Moonshine is the field inspired by these observations, which started with Conway and Norton's 1979 paper, proposing a completely unexpected relationship between finite simple groups and modular functions; Richard Borcherds proved that the bridge between the two subjects is in string theory, and earned a Fields Medal for this work, leading to the new field of generalized Kac-Moody algebras.

 Chevalley Groups